A sampling of my favorite programming projects that I have worked on

-My most popular iPhone app is Gravity!, which has over 20,000 downloads, including educational downloads from school districts.
+My most popular iPhone app is Gravity!, which has over 27,000 downloads since it was first released in 2013, including educational downloads from school districts.
 It is a gravitational particle simulator featuring customizable planets, newtonian gravity, to-scale representations of solar system planets, and black holes.
 It is available on the App Store for free on iOS devices running iOS 7 or later.

-The first iPhone app that I ever wrote was a simple game called Mazetron.
+The first iPhone app that I ever wrote was a simple game called Mazetron, which was released in 2010.
 The app includes GameCenter support for leaderboards.
 It is currently available on the App Store.
 I haven't updated it in a while, but I am working on a sequel.

 One of my oldest iPhone apps, Spellcaster is a 2D platformer RPG.
 It features original artwork done by my friends and I and a fighting system based around using the touch screen to cast spells.
 It is an ambitious project that is far from completebut is available on the App Store in its early state at the moment.